 I am a Canadian author who currently lives in Riverview, New Brunswick.
 I have lived here all my life and enjoy the quiet of the Maritimes.
 I have lived through the teen years of my two wonderful daughters—which explains my lack of hair—and witnessed seeing them growing into their own.
 A better vision is hard to come by!
 Do you think my hair will grow back now?

-I humbly claim to having solved the hardest issue over how it came to pass that man acquired the capacity of articulation in digital form—the form of language we speak in today.
-I share some of my life’s observations on this topic in my book Tilogos: a Treatise on the Origins and Evolution of Language in vivid form.
+I consider a new way of solving one of hardest issue over how it came to pass that man acquired the capacity of articulation in digital form—the form of language we speak in today.
+I share some of my life’s observations on this topic in my book Tilogos: A Treatise on the Origins and Evolution of Language in vivid form.

 Finally, I believe in both a deity and natural selection.
 The mind is huge and the heart bigger still: if there is not enough room in them for everything, then there is not enough room in them for anything.